Tourist Travel Information about Iceland

 Iceland has the most active volcano area in the world, the largest waterfall, and glacier in Europe, the northernmost botanical garden and golf course in the world, the cleanest capital in the world, a population with the longest life expectancy and had the first democratically elected female president in the world, Mrs. Vigdis Finnbogadottir.

-The phenomenon of the Northern Lights (Aurora Borealis) can be seen during mid-winter (November-December) when the weather is clear.
+The phenomenon of the Northern Lights, or Aurora Borealis, can be seen during mid-winter (November-December) when the weather is clear.